eddmann/eddmann.github.io/_posts/2018/2018-06-07-mince-pie-challenge-building-a-serverless-restful-api-and-react-client.md

 - Authentication will be supplied by the [Amazon Cognito Identity SDK](https://github.com/aws/aws-amplify/tree/master/packages/amazon-cognito-identity-js).
 - Testing will be achieved using [Jest](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme/).
 - [Semantic UI](https://react.semantic-ui.com/) for component styling.
-- [Terraform](https://www.terraform.io/) to provision the static endpoint we will publish the resulting client to.
+- [Terraform](https://www.terraform.io/) to provision the static endpoint to which we will publish the resulting client.

-With so much to do, we better get started!
+With so much to do, we had better get started!
-Join me in the next post were we will go about designing and documenting our RESTful API using RAML and HAL.
+Join me in the next post where we will go about designing and documenting our RESTful API using RAML and HAL.